386jp/ytcomment_trends/README.md

 ### Get YouTube API Client Secret

 Please refer to [Google's official documentation](https://developers.google.com/youtube/registering_an_application) for getting API keys.
-Make sure you create credentials with OAuth 2.0 Clients with type of "Desktop" app.
-Also, make sure you download JSON file to your local directory.
+Make sure you create credentials with API Key (not OAuth 2.0 Client) with API restriction to the YouTube Data API.

 ### Run command